 My latest curriculum vitae / resume.

 So I began tailoring my portfolio towards design and narrative.
 Along the way I created a Neverwinter Nights mod, which helped me land a job as a content developer at Jagex, from where I specialised in writing for games.
 I received great mentorship at Jagex from seasoned writers like Kelly Vero and Alex de Rakoff.
-Kelly got me back to school to study creative writing formally with the Open University; Alex gave me my big break as writer and narrative designer on Transformers Universe—I became the gatekeeper of the entire game text and narrative.
+Kelly got me back to school to study creative writing formally with the Open University; Alex gave me my big break as writer and narrative designer on Transformers Universe—I became the gatekeeper of the entire game text, narrative and lore.
 I thus gained invaluable experience operating as a writer within a dev team, working to strict commercial deadlines to get content out the door.

 ‘Man of few words, aren’t you?’